camnick/kloudformation/readme.md

 # Kloudformation

   Kloudformation is a (proof of concept) 1:1 translation of AWS Cloudformation resources into Kubernetes using custom resource definitions and the Kubebuilder scaffolding.
+The functionality is _basic_, and there are a bunch of features that haven't been written yet.
 Additionally, the DockerSwarm resource (also proof of concept at this time) abstracts multiple resources into a ready to go Docker Swarm cluster with sensible(?) defaults.

 ## Kloudformation basic resources